A Query-Efficient Quantum Algorithm for Maximum Matching on General Graphs: Introduction

 \subsection{Graph Theory}

-Given an undirected graph $G$, we denote by $V(G)$ the set of nodes and $E(G)$ be the set of edges of $G$.
-Call $n = |V(G)|$ the number of nodes in a graph and $m = |E(G)|$ the number of edges.
-We represent an edge between nodes $u$ and $v$ as $uv$.
+Given an undirected graph $G$, we denote by $V(G)$ the set of vertices and $E(G)$ be the set of edges of $G$.
+Call $n = |V(G)|$ the number of vertices in a graph and $m = |E(G)|$ the number of edges.
+We represent an edge between vertices $\va$ and $\vb$ as $\vab $.

 We denote the \textit{symmetric difference} of two graphs $G_1$ and $G_2$ as $G_1 \oplus G_2$.
-Then $V(G_1 \oplus G_2)$ is $V(G_1) \cup V(G_2)$ and $uv\in G_1 \oplus G_2$ if and only if $uv\in E(G_1)$ but $uv\notin E(G_2)$ or $uv\in E(G_2)$ but $uv\notin E(G_1)$.
+Then $V(G_1 \oplus G_2)$ is $V(G_1) \cup V(G_2)$ and $\vab \in E(G_1 \oplus G_2)$ if and only if $\vab \in E(G_1)$ but $\vab \notin E(G_2)$ or $\vab \in E(G_2)$ but $\vab \notin E(G_1)$.
 We may think of the symmetric difference as the graph equivalent of addition modulo 2.

 A \textit{matching} $M$ is a set of non-adjacent edges of $G$.
-That is, if $uv$ is in $M$, then there is no other edge connected to $u$ or $v$ in $M$.
-The solid edges in \autoref{fig:graph} form a matching.
+That is, if $\vab $ is in $M$, then there is no other edge connected to $\va$ or $\vb$ in $M$.
+The solid edges in \Cref{fig:graph} form a matching.
 A \textit{maximum matching} on $G$ is a matching with the most edges of any matching on $G$.
-We call a vertex a \textit{free node} if it is not on any edge in matching $M$, while if a vertex is not free we called it \textit{matched}.
+We call a vertex a \textit{free vertex} if it is not on any edge in matching $M$, while if a vertex is not free we called it \textit{matched}.
 A \textit{matched edge} is in a matching while an \textit{unmatched edge} is not.

 A \textit{blossom} is a cycle of length $2k + 1$ with $k$ matched edges and $k + 1$ unmatched edges.
 The edges alternate between matched and unmatched edges with the exception of the two edges connected to the root of the blossom.
-In \autoref{fig:graph}, the blossom has $2(2) + 1 = 5$ edges and the root is the node in the cycle closest to the left free vertex.
+In \Cref{fig:graph}, the blossom has $2(2) + 1 = 5$ edges and the root is the vertex in the cycle closest to the left free vertex.